thomaspoignant/go-feature-flag/README.md

 You can also [create your own retriever](https://thomaspoignant.github.io/go-feature-flag/latest/flag_file/custom/).

 ## Flags file format
-`go-feature-flag` core feature is to centralize all your feature flags in a source file, and to avoid hosting and maintaining a backend server to manage them.
+`go-feature-flag` core feature is to centralize all your feature flags in a single file, and to avoid hosting and maintaining a backend server to manage them.

 Your file should be a `YAML`, `JSON` or `TOML` file with a list of flags *(examples: [`YAML`](testdata/flag-config.yaml), [`JSON`](testdata/flag-config.json), [`TOML`](testdata/flag-config.toml))*.